Portponky/flippable-twobone/README.md

 Adapted from this comment: https://github.com/godotengine/godot/issues/80252#issuecomment-1961365213 by @lethiandev

-They in turn based in part on this article: https://www.ryanjuckett.com/analytic-two-bone-ik-in-2d/ by Ryan Juckett
+This was in turn based in part on this article: https://www.ryanjuckett.com/analytic-two-bone-ik-in-2d/ by Ryan Juckett